Apostille for Divorce Decrees — California Guide

 - 3 min read

 When a divorce is finalized in California, the Superior Court issues a Divorce Judgment (also called a Divorce Decree).
 If you need to use that document overseas—for remarriage, immigration, dual citizenship, name change, or property matters—you will likely need it apostilled.
+You can view my California apostille services for a full overview of the process.

 An apostille verifies that the document and signatures are authentic so it can be legally recognized in countries that are part of the Hague Apostille Convention.
+Learn more about what an apostille is and how it works.

 Why You May Need an Apostille on a Divorce Decree